 The liability for vested compensated absences of the proprietary fund types is recorded within those funds as the benefits accrue to employees.
-As of June 30, 2009, no liability existed for compensated absences in the Food Service Enterprise Fund.
+As of June 30, 2010, the liability for compensated absences in the Food Service Enterprise Fund was \$16,950.00.